08.27.21

 Charity in Islam

-Charitable foundations (Waqfs) and endowments are fundamental to the conceptualization and manifestation of the Islamic faith.
+Charitable foundations (Waqfs) and endowments are fundamental to the conceptualisation and manifestation of the Islamic faith.
 The institutionalisation of charity in Islam dominates every aspect of life, from as early as the 9th century.
 From animal welfare to foundations set up for women, pre-modern Islamic societies developed creative mechanisms to cultivate an atmosphere of inclusion and belonging for those on the margins of society.

 Islam encourages charitable actions on a daily basis through a myriad of practices, ranging from very easy and simple to grand and socially transformational, such as speaking out against injustice.
 Furthermore, charity is codified in the Islamic calendar during various days, nights, weeks, and even months.

-Many believe the encompassing atmosphere of charity insulates the community from the blows of natural calamities, while allowing for the exchange of material blessings between various members, increases feelings of community and brotherhood.
+Many believe the encompassing atmosphere of charity insulates the community from the blows of natural calamities, while allowing for the exchange of material blessings between various members, which increases feelings of community and brotherhood.

 While this paper is limited in its exploration of Islamic philanthropy as a social institution, here is an article that is a fascinating read on the subject.